aaronps/enotepad/README.md

 ok
 ```

-When running like an application, you can stop also with
+When running like an application, you can stop with
 `application:stop(enotepad)` but this is not needed if you just close the
 window.